BillHoweLab/notes/experiments/graph-merging.md

 We have two representations of a graph with the same semnatic meaning (e.g., refer to the same area/object/relation), and they have some structral conflicts (e.g., missing/extra edges) or contecxtual conflicts (e.g., missing/extra attributes).
 The goal is to merge the two conflicted representations, and output the correct/ideal graph.
 One real world application example is that we have different annotations of the sidewalks (e.g., google map v.s.
 OSM), which might conflict with each other.

+Recent works have shown promising results using LLMs on graph representations of data.
+This project aims to exploit the capabilities of LLMs in addressing the graph conflicts issue.

 ## Design

 The proposed LLM methods are: